-Woman Freed After 15 Years In Prison For An Abortion She Says Was Miscarriage, 27 More Women Remain Jailed
+Woman Freed After 15 Years In Prison For An Abortion She Says Was Miscarriage, 27 More Women Still Jailed

 However, the Thomson Reuters Foundation News noted that Figueroa’s sentence has not been overturned.
 This means that her innocence has not yet been proven.

-Figueroa’s legal troubles began when she was 19 years old when she was working as a domestic worker.
+Figueroa’s legal troubles began when she was 19-years-old when she was working as a domestic worker.
 While giving birth at her employer’s home, she began to bleed severely.
 Her boss took her to the hospital, where a doctor deemed that Figueroa had “provoked an abortion.”
 However, she says that it was a miscarriage.

 The law that sent her to prison dates back to 1997.
 It made abortion illegal in all instances, including cases involving rape, incest, and when the woman’s life is in danger.
 The maximum sentence for having an abortion is 50 years.